Emcee

 President, Graduate and Professional Student Government (GPSG)

-A message from the Interim Dean of IUPUI Graduate School to Incoming Fellows for 2022-2023
+A message from the Dean of IU Graduate School Indianapolis to Incoming Fellows for 2024-2025

-We are pleased to welcome you to our campus and to congratulate you on your selection as one of our IUPUI Fellows at Indiana-University Purdue University Indianapolis.
-We pride ourselves in offering outstanding opportunities in more than 300 different graduate degree programs based in 16 different Schools on our vibrant urban campus.
-As you will soon learn, your colleagues at the Emissaries Reception come from a wide variety of places and may be enrolled in Indiana University or Purdue University degree programs.
+We are delighted to welcome you to our campus and to congratulate you on your selection as one of our Graduate School Fellows at IU Indianapolis.
+We pride ourselves in offering outstanding opportunities on our vibrant urban campus.

 As you become more familiar with the campus and your graduate program, I hope you will find time to attend some of our Graduate School events or participate in one of our student organizations.
-Each year, the Graduate School offers meetings and events focused on helping students build professional skills important for success on campus and in their future careers.
-These events include our Preparing Future Faculty and Professionals (PFFP) conference and on-line program, our collaboration with the University Writing Center to assist with preparing manuscripts, theses, and dissertations, and other writing projects; as well as meetings with our Graduate Office staff to move you forward with your program plan and complete your dissertation/thesis.
+The Graduate School offers meetings and events focused on helping students build professional skills important for success on campus and in their future careers.
+These events include our Preparing Future Faculty and Professionals (PFFP) conference and on-line program; our collaboration with the University Writing Center to assist with writing projects; and meetings with our Graduate School staff to move you forward within your degree.
 Our

-Graduate School website offers additional guidance on campus programs and offices, as well as awards and recognitions most relevant to graduate students.
+Graduate School website offers additional guidance on campus programs and offices, as well as awards and recognitions.

-We hope during the reception you will also get a chance to meet some of our students involved in organizations with a focus on graduate students including the Underrepresented Professional and Graduate Student Organization UPnGO – which is open to all students and provides opportunities for social activities and building a network of colleagues.
-We have an active Graduate and Professional Student Government (GPSG) which takes on local projects, provides travel awards and funds for student research, and organizes the ELITE 50 which recognizes our top graduate and professional students.
+Building a network of friends and colleagues is equally important during graduate school.
+We encourage you to look for opportunities to meet students from not only your school but other schools across campus.
+Our reception today offers you a chance to jump start those connections.
+You will meet some of our students involved in organizations with a focus on graduate students including the Underrepresented Professional and Graduate Student Organization UPnGO – open to all students and provides opportunities for social activities and building a network of colleagues.
+We have an active Graduate and Professional Student Government (GPSG) that takes on local projects, provides travel awards and funds for student research, and organizes the ELITE 50 which recognizes our top graduate and professional students.
 There are many professional and cultural groups on campus including those that are associated with individual schools.
 Visit

 the SPOT for more information on student groups.
-Our twice-monthly newsletter, the GradJag, offers additional updates on campus and local events, career development and employment opportunities, along with tips on thriving and optimizing your experiences at IUPUI.
+Our twice-monthly e-newsletter, the GradJag, offers additional updates on campus and local events, career development and employment opportunities, along with tips on thriving and optimizing your experiences at IU Indianapolis.
 So once more, welcome!

 Yours,